amsterdatech/Dredd/README.md

 * This project was born in a project where payload size of jar, memory consumption , cpu utilization and easy maintenance was a rule of thumb , thus Drools was a huge and overweight solution for our "simple" solution
 * There is a lot of work in order to make Drools run in Android , done by good people at community, but honestly regarding all the weird workarounds I not felt comfortable to go with those "stitched" tires.
-* A lot of dependencies that we ain't gonna need and will just augment the size of final artefact .
+* A lot of dependencies that we ain't gonna need and will just augment the size of final artifact .

 ### Reference ###